Jake and I survived the Pioneer Trek!

 We stopped at a place called Sixth Crossing.
 Sixth Crossing is where the Willie Handcart Company was camped when the rescuers from Salt Lake (or the Valley Boys) came and saved them.
 The camp spot (or where it is suspected they stayed) is just past the Sweetwater and looks out across some rolling hills.
 A missionary couple spoke to us about the story of the Willie rescue.
 It gave me chills just imaging how it would have felt to look across the horizon and see rescue wagons coming for you, when there was almost no hope left.
 The joy they probably felt is incomprehensible.
 Heavenly Father had truly sent angels that day.

 We crossed the Sweetwater without a bridge 3 times.
-The Sweetwater was a lot swifter than I thought it would be.

 In the end, we had walked about 10 miles throughout the day.
 A portion of our hike was on the actual Mormon trail-where real Pioneers walked.
 That was a very sacred experience.